fractal-platform/fractal/docs/refs/gftl.rst

 Chain Options
 ------------------------------------
---datadir "data"
+--datadir data
     the folder stores chaindata and keys

---testnet/testnet2/testnet3
+--testnet
+    connect to testnet

+--testnet2
+    connect to testnet2

+--testnet3
-    which testnet you want to connect to
+    connect to testnet3

 .. hint:: For most people, choose testnet for your node.